Decarbonizing the Supply Chain

 Rarely, we rethink how investments into technology might help with climate change and conservation through the adoption of more sustainable supply chain management systems and practices.
 Therefore, digital transformation in the supply chain is seen as a way to meet higher customer expectations by having more robust systems behind the scenes to quickly adapt to changes in component availability, transport logistics and other supply chain variables.

-the company extended its EV100 commitment, pledging to convert its fleet to 100 percent electric vehicles by 2030.
+Meanwhile, as a founding member of EV100 in 2017, HP committed to installing EV infrastructure at all feasible sites worldwide by 2040.
+By 2020, it reached 34 percent of its 83 target sites and by 2021, the company extended its EV100 commitment, pledging to convert its fleet to 100 percent electric vehicles by 2030.
 As of today, 120 members have made a commitment to switch their fleets to EVs and/or install charging for staff and/or customers by 2030.

-In the logistics and transportation sector, modernization efforts to ensure resiliency have also become a growing focus area for innovative green initiatives driven by consumers, investors and
+In the logistics and transportation sector, modernization efforts to ensure resiliency have also become a growing focus area for innovative green initiatives driven by consumers, investors and business partners for freight carriers to reduce emissions and help make vehicles and supply chains cleaner.

 Its high time that supply chain managers have to roll up their sleeves in addressing the integration of technology.
-Though every organization may need a customised system, it’s clear that technology is
+Though every organization may need a customised system, it’s clear that technology is the backbone of today’s businesses to consider both sustainability and profitability as utmost priority.

 Leave A Comment